 Some providers in the U.S., and many internationally, use a misoprostol-only protocol to complete an abortion.
 Many people self-managing their own abortion care also follow these protocols.
 While not approved by the FDA, this regimen is common and is also effective.
 You can find more information on misoprostol-only protocols from the WHO at www.who.int/health-topics/abortion.

-Anti-abortion politicians are standing in the way of all types of safe, effective, affordable methods of abortion care.
-In 2021, politicians have enacted over 100 anti-abortion restrictions that make access even more fraught.
-In many states, politicians have imposed regulations that specifically create barriers to the use of medication abortion.
-There are also five states with laws that make self-managing an abortion a crime.
-Forty different types of laws that exist in nearly every state have been used to arrest and put a person in jail who ends their own pregnancy.
-There is no role for the criminal punishment system or law enforcement in managing a person’s reproductive health care needs.
+Anti-abortion politicians are standing in the way of all types of safe, effective, affordable methods of abortion care, but it is needed now more than ever without the federal protections of Roe v.
+Wade.
+In many states, politicians have imposed regulations that specifically create legal barriers to the use of medication abortion.
+Our allies at If/When/How recommend deleting period tracking apps and telling as few people as possible about your self-managed abortion.
+Here are digital privacy tips from the Digital Defense Fund.
+There is no role for the criminal punishment system or law enforcement in managing a person’s reproductive healthcare needs.
 Ending the criminalization of pregnancy, abortion, and all aspects of reproduction is essential to affirming the right to reproductive autonomy.
 Whole Woman’s Health stands firmly against criminalizing anyone for ending their own pregnancy.
 We believe all people should receive compassionate, medically-sound advice and support when seeking to end a pregnancy.

 Resources for People who Self-Manage Abortion